runtipi/cli/README.md

 [![All Contributors](https://img.shields.io/github/runtipi/cli](#contributors)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-> 💡 Runtipi CLI is written in Rust!
+> 💡 Runtipi CLI is written in Go!
 If you want to collaborate on a cool project, join the discussion on Discord!

 <img alt="Runtipi CLI" src="images/cli.png" width=50% height=50%>

 > ⚠️ Runtipi CLI is built and maintained by volunteers.
 There is no guarantee of support or security when you use Runtipi CLI.
 While the system is considered stable, it is still in active development and may contain bugs.

-Runtipi CLI is an updated version of the old typescript based CLI that many of you used.
-The old CLI was slow, big in size and insecure.
-So we are happy to present you the all new Rust CLI.
-It is just a few killobytes, extremely fast and very secure.
-With the new CLI we don't need to depend on a node js runtime so the speed is faster than ever!
-To get started follow the instructions bellow.
+Runtipi CLI is an updated version of the previous CLI implementations.
+Written in Go, this version offers improved performance, reliability, and a smaller footprint.
+It provides a streamlined experience for managing your Runtipi instance directly from the command line.
+To get started, follow the instructions below.

 ## Getting Started